gonzalezai/geog696C_SpatioTemp_igwork/README.md

 # geog696C_SpatioTemp_igwork
-This repository will store the worked assignments for the the Spatio Temporal Data Analysis course.
+This repository will store the worked assignments for the Spatio Temporal Data Analysis (geog696c) course.

 The repository organization will be as follows:

 - Pre work (whenever coding is needed).
 - Homework.